Confirms process-based regulation is necessary

 * Agrobacterium infection (used to carry the CRISPR gene-editing tool into the plant cells) only, and

-* Introducing the different CRISPR gene editing tools (Cas9 backbone and Cpf1 backbone) via Agrobacterium infection, but without including the guide RNA molecules that actually do the editing (induce a double-strand break in the DNA).
+* Introducing the different CRISPR gene editing tools (Cas9 backbone and Cpf1 backbone) via Agrobacterium infection, but without including the guide RNA molecules that direct the editing tools to the desired site to induce a double-strand break in the DNA.

 The effects looked for were single nucleotide variations (SNVs), small and large insertions/deletions (indels), and genome rearrangements.